pact2024/pact2024.github.io/ae.md

 _Note: This page is based on the [submission guidelines for artifact evaluation set by ML Commons](https://github.com/mlcommons/ck/blob/master/docs/artifact-evaluation/submission.md)._

+PACT 2024 will conduct artifact evaluation (AE) this year.
+AE has become a common practice in the systems and architecture community (OSDI, PLDI, PACT, ISCA, MICRO, MLSys, HPCA, ASPLOS).
+We invite the authors of accepted PACT 2024 papers to submit their artifacts to be assessed based on the ACM Artifact Review and Badging policy.
+Note that this submission is voluntary and will not influence the final decision regarding the papers.

-PACT 2023 is happy to introduce an Artifact Evaluation process to promote the reproducibility of experimental results.
-We encourage artifact sharing to help the community quickly validate and compare alternative approaches.
-PACT 2023’s artifact evaluation process will follow the [guidelines for artifact evaluation set by ML Commons](https://github.com/mlcommons/ck/blob/master/docs/artifact-evaluation/submission.md).
+PACT 2024’s artifact evaluation process will follow the [guidelines for artifact evaluation set by ML Commons](https://github.com/mlcommons/ck/blob/master/docs/artifact-evaluation/submission.md).

 **Artifact submissions will be due by August 22, 2023**.